József Alvinczi

+Freiherr Joseph Alvinczi von Borberek also known as Baron József Alvinczi de Borberek (Joseph Alvinczy, Freiherr von Berberek; 1 February 1735 – 25 September 1810) was a soldier and an officer in the Habsburg Army and a field marshal of the Austrian Empire.
+He is remembered for handing Napoleon his first two defeats, at the battles of Bassano and Caldiero, both in 1796 and just days apart; moreover, the Austrian army consisted mainly of new recruits and inexperienced officers, and it had no internal cohesion.
+By the time of the Battle of Rivoli, Alvinczi's health had deteriorated as a result of the winter campaign.
+Napoleon would later remark that Alvinczi was the best general he had fought thus far.

 Early career

 An ethnic Magyar, he was born in Transylvania in a place called Alvinc (German: Alwintz), and spent his boyhood in the household of Graf Franz Gyulai before joining his regiment as a Fähnrich aged 14.
 By 1753 he had risen to Hauptmann.

-During the Seven Years' War, Alvinczy distinguished himself leading a grenadier company in the battles of Torgau and Teplitz, where his courageous leadership won him a promotion to second major.
+During the Seven Years' War, Alvinczi distinguished himself leading a grenadier company in the battles of Torgau and Teplitz, where his courageous leadership won him a promotion to second major.
 At the end of the war he worked extensively on the implementation of Franz Moritz von Lacy's new regulations throughout the army.